New Exhibits

 Display with many pictures of muskies and other various fish caught over the years located in the front window.

-A ‘Then & Now” display showing pictures of 5 buildings as they once were and pictures of how they look now – display includes names of all businesses that have been in buildings.
+A ‘Then & Now” display showing pictures of 5 buildings as they once were and pictures of how they look now – display includes names of all businesses that have been in buildings as well as artifacts from the various businesses.

 Permanent Exhibits